Close

 Corporate Social Responsibility (CSR)

-The Board, at its meeting held on 29 April 2021, amended the existing policy.
-The policy including the composition of the CSR committee is uploaded on the Company's website https://www.bajajauto.com/investors/policies-codes
+The CSR policy including the composition of the CSR committee is hosted on the Company's website https://www.bajajauto.com/-/media/bajajauto/Investors/code-policy/BAL-Revised-CSR-Policy-29-April-2021.ashx

 As per provisions of section 135(6) of the Act, any amount remaining unspent under section 135(5) pursuant to any ongoing project shall be transferred by the company within a period of thirty days from the end of the financial year to a special account to be opened by the company.
 Accordingly, such amount has been transferred by the Company to the specified account within the prescribed period.

-The Chief Financial Officer has certified that the funds disbursed have been utilised for the purpose and in the manner approved by the Board for FY2022.
+The Chief Financial Officer has certified that the funds disbursed have been utilised for the purpose and in the manner approved by the Board for FY2023.

-Formal Annual Evaluation of the Performance of the Board, its Committees, Chairperson and Individual Directors
+Formal Annual Evaluation of the Performance of the Board, its committees, chairman and individual directors

-Information on the manner in which a formal annual evaluation has been made by the Board of its own performance and that of its Committees, Chairperson and Individual Directors is given in the Corporate Governance Report.
+Information on the manner in which a formal annual evaluation has been made by the Board of its own performance and that of its committees, chairman and individual directors is given in the Corporate Governance Report.

 Presentation of Financial Statements